 For Shark Week 2013 the Discovery Channel promised a search for the megalodon shark, a 60-foot monster that went extinct millions of years ago.
 What they presented was a fake documentary, complete with actors and computer-simulated footage, and people got pretty upset about it.

 I don’t watch a lot of television, but I do love the Discovery Channel, and I love sharks, paleontology, and cryptozoology.
 When I heard they were going to do this documentary in search of the megalodon shark I was pretty excited.

 Now that the reviews are in, I’m quite a bit less enthusiastic.
 It seems the Discovery Channel took an opportunity to present one of the most stunning predators the planet has ever seen to a world-wide audience and chose the worst angle possible.

 The Real Megalodon Story

 I’ve written a lot about Megalodon.
 Believe me when I tell you if Discovery wanted to piece together real stories and theories of how and why this shark might still exist they didn’t have to make much up.

 I also find it hard to believe they would have trouble locating a real cryptozoologist who would be willing to mount an expedition in search of a living Megalodon.

 There are all kinds of tales of giant sharks out there in the world today, most presumed to be huge great whites.
 Of course, fishermen have been known to exaggerate, and when someone says they spotted a 40-foot white shark it really could have been half that size.

 And this is a subject that didn't need much coaxing.
-An ongoing poll I've been conducting since April 2012 shows, of over 37,000 people surveyed, 54% believe it is scientifically plausible that the Megalodon shark could still exist.
-Another 35% said it was possible but unlikely.
+An ongoing poll I've been conducting since April 2012 shows, of over 37,000 people surveyed, 54% believe it is plausible that the megalodon shark could still exist.
+Another 35% say it is possible but unlikely.
 Only 7% said no.